Route Grade Votings

 Total votes cast 396

-14m.
-The final Froggatt classic.
-Climb the slippery ramp then the side wall diagonally leftwards to a fat wire.
-Make a barn-door move left to the huge jug on the arete then meander up for a spectacular finish.
+The final Froggatt classic and very photogenic.
+Climb the slippery ramp then the side-wall diagonally leftwards to a fat wire.
+Make a barn-door move left to the huge jug on the arete, then meander up this to a spectacular finish.
 Easier for the tall.
-Photo page 30.

 Login to your ROCKFAX account to add your comments - Search for comments.

 Searching for the jug on the arete (...just stretch a little further) is breathtaking.
 Wonderful climb on suberb rock

 One of the best HVS's on grit!
 Once established on the arete just savour that exposure :-)

 In my opinion, the best classic HVS I've done! (other contenders I've done include Valkyrie, overhanging groove, great western....)
 However I think this decision could be down to the fact that its never too strenuous and you don't have to jam.
 The move out to the arete is awesome and you couldn't wish for better protection for it.
 Then the moves up the arete are easier but in a fantastic position.

 Stunning route.
 Not too strenuous and a series of wonderfully balancy moves lead to the arete.
 Certainly the best grit HVS I've led.

 Can't think how it could get much better.
 An essential grit route.

 would make a great first HVS; great holds, gear and position, I loved it. do yourself a favour and don't toprope it - its not as scary or hard as it looks. after the first move on the traverse your in jug city until the top.